 SERVICES > START A BUSINESS > OPERATING IN PANAMA

-The creation of an operating company in Panama begins with its registration in the Public Registry of Panama through a public deed, for which we will need:
+The creation of an operating company in Panama usually begins with its registration in the Public Registry through a public deed.
+In general terms, the following may be required:

-The names, passports, and physical addresses of three individuals (who will be the directors of the company).
-These individuals must be of legal age and have a valid passport.
+The names, passports and physical addresses of three individuals who will act as directors of the company.
+These individuals must be of legal age and hold a valid passport.

-In addition to the corporate purpose, share capital, and name of the company.
+In addition to the corporate purpose, share capital, company name and corresponding documentation of shareholders, directors and beneficial owners.

 The cost of setting up a company that will operate in Panama is divided into expenses and fees.